greenwaltc/kellogg-music-match/TICKETMASTER_INTEGRATION.md

 # Ticketmaster Integration

-This document describes how the Ticketmaster API integration works in the Kellogg Music Match application, including the Chicago Events feature with automated synchronization and UI components.
+This document describes how the Ticketmaster API integration works in the Affyne application, including the Chicago Events feature with automated synchronization and UI components.

 ## Configuration